Home / Health & Wellness Articles / Depression / Colder Weather and Seasonal Affective Disorder (SAD)

 Here are some ways to minimize your Seasonal Affective Disorder symptoms:

 • Seeking treatment.
-Individual counseling sessions can help individuals learn healthy ways to cope, reduce stress and recognize and change negative thoughts and behaviors.
+Counseling can help individuals learn healthy ways to cope, reduce stress, and recognize and change negative thoughts and behaviors.

 • Talk to your doctor.
 Medication can be helpful for many different disorders and mental illnesses.
 If you experience symptoms, talk to your doctor about medications such as prescription antidepressants.